equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 	LOAD_RESULTS 1-5, 8

-In the case of multi iteration jobs, like e.g. the integrated smoother update, the LOAD_RESULTS job will load the results from iter==0.
+In the case of multi iteration jobs, e.g. the integrated smoother update, the LOAD_RESULTS job will load the results from iter==0.
 To control which iteration is loaded from you can use the LOAD_RESULTS_ITER job.